Introduction to the Hadoop Ecosystem

 Conclusion

 This concludes a brief introductory note on Hadoop Ecosystem.
 Apache Hadoop has gained popularity due to its features like analyzing a stack of data, parallel processing, and Fault Tolerance.
-The core components of Ecosystems involve Hadoop Common, HDFS, Map-reduce and Yarn.
+The core components of Ecosystems involve Hadoop Common, HDFS, Map-reduce, and Yarn.
 To build an effective solution.
-It is necessary to learn a set of Components; each component does their unique job as they are the Hadoop Functionality.
+It is necessary to learn a set of Components; each component does its unique job as they are the Hadoop Functionality.

 Recommended Articles

 This has been a guide on Hadoop Ecosystem Components.
-Here we discussed the components of the Hadoop Ecosystem in detail along with examples effectively.
+Here we discussed the components of the Hadoop Ecosystem in detail, along with examples effectively.
 You can also go through our other suggested articles to learn more –